-On its more famous voyage in 1620 the Mayflower carried 102 English Puritans who were seeking religious freedom in the New World, plus a crew of about 25 to 30.
+On its more famous voyage in 1620 the Mayflower carried 102 passengers, some of whom were English puritans, seeking religious freedom in the New World.
 The ship took several weeks preparing for the trip, moving from Rotherhithe to Southampton and then to Plymouth before setting sail for America, finally arriving there in November of that year.

 In 1780, just four years after the United States of America declared its independence The Shippe underwent its first change of name.
 At that time the voyage of the Mayflower would have been a rather unpatriotic thing to commemorate in England.
 It was renamed the Spread Eagle and Crown.
 This conincided with the rebuilding of the inn, bringing it more or less to the configuration that we see today.

 During the Second World War the pub was badly damaged, losing most of the upper storey.
 This was carefully restored to match the ground floor and to retain the character of the original rooms.
 After the war, Anglo-American relations were seen as something to be celebrated so in 1955 the name The Mayflower was finally assumed.